Dav0ud/imagegridviewer/README.md

     -   The full path of the image under the cursor.
     -   The scene coordinates `(x, y)`.
     -   The RGB values at that coordinate for **every image** in the grid, identified by its label.

 ---

+## Building a Standalone Application (macOS)

+You can package the Image Grid Viewer as a standalone macOS application (`.app` bundle) using PyInstaller.
+This allows you to distribute and run the application without needing a separate Python installation.

+**Prerequisites:**
+- You must be inside your activated virtual environment.
+- You must have the development dependencies installed, as described in the **Installation** section (`pip install -e ".[dev]"`).

+**Build Process:**

+1. The first time you build, or if you need to regenerate the build configuration, run the following command.
+This creates an `igridvu.spec` file which controls the build settings.
+    ```bash
+    pyinstaller run_app.py --name igridvu --windowed --noconfirm
+    ```

+2.  **(Recommended)** For all subsequent builds, use the `igridvu.spec` file directly.
+This file has been optimized to exclude unused parts of the PySide6 library, significantly reducing the final application size.
+    ```bash
+    pyinstaller igridvu.spec --noconfirm
+    ```

+3. Once the build process is complete, you will find the application bundle inside the `dist/` directory: `dist/igridvu.app`.
+You can drag this to your Applications folder and run it like any other macOS app.

+---